John Caradja: Boyar nationalism

+Appeasement versus opulence

-The court itself continued to parade its opulence—in late 1817, Caragea's first-born son, Beizadea Konstantinos, created a stir by driving around in a deer-drawn sled which was decorated to resemble Apollo's fiery chariot.
-All men of the princely family were by then known for their decadent morals: Konstantinos was a serial seducer, forcing his wife Raluca Moruzzi to file for divorce; Ioan himself send his court dignitaries on "faraway missions", then forced himself on their wives.
+The court itself continued to parade its opulence—in late 1817, Caradja's first-born son, Beizadea Konstantinos, created a stir by driving around in a deer-drawn sled which was decorated to resemble Apollo's fiery chariot.
+In late 1813, John had made him administrator of Ploiești city and its Romani encampments, which provided him with an annual income of over 200 thousand piasters.
+All men of the princely family became known for their decadent morals: Konstantinos was a serial seducer, forcing his wife Raluca Moruzzi to file for divorce; John himself would send his court dignitaries on "faraway missions", then forced himself on their wives.
 Such behavior scandalized an English physician, William Mac Michael.
 In January 1818, he reported that the Prince's second son, Beizadea Georgios, introduced his mother and sisters to his Wallachian mistress, who had deserted her husband and six children to obtain that position.
-Georgios was himself married to Smaragda, a member of the Rosetti Phanariotes (daughter of Dragoman Nicholas), having spent over 8,000 silver francs as alms during their wedding ceremony.
-Merișescu reports that another one of Caragea's young relatives, Dimitri, married a promiscuous boyaress, Zoe Băleanu, whom he took to his villa in Therapia—where he was serving as Wallachia's emissary, or Kapucu.
+Georgios was married to Smaragda, a member of the Rosetti Phanariotes (daughter of Dragoman Nicholas), having spent over 8,000 silver francs as alms during their wedding ceremony.
+Merișescu reports that another one of Caradja's young relatives, Dimitri, married a promiscuous boyaress, Zoe Băleanu, whom he took to his villa in Therapia—where he was serving as Wallachia's emissary, or Kapucu.

-At his new palace, Caragea favored the glamorous side of Westernization, introducing sugar sculptures, country dances (including the mazurka), Farobank, and carom billiards.
+At his new palace, Caradja favored the glamorous side of Westernization, introducing sugar sculptures, country dances (including the mazurka), Farobank, and carom billiards.
+Joining this effort, local Prussians made efforts to increase sales of lager, which they presented to the court.
+Caradja is said to have hated the taste, but Rallou greatly enjoyed it.
 Boyaresses were quick to adopt the modern Western attire, while their husbands remained committed to the Istanbulite fashion.
-During these final years in office, Caragea was sometimes troubled by excess spending, encouraging boyars to adopt habits that were both less wasteful and less Oriental; in March 1815, he banned a card game which went locally by the name of criș.
-Westernization at the court also tied Ioan Caragea and his daughter to the history of flying machines in Wallachia.
+During these final years in office, Caradja was sometimes troubled by excess spending, encouraging boyars to adopt habits that were both less wasteful and less Oriental; in March 1815, he banned a card game which went locally by the name of criș.
+Westernization at the court also tied John Caradja and his daughter to the history of flying machines in Wallachia.
 On 26 June 1818, they were probably present as "some Germans" flew a hot air balloon from Dealul Spirii in downtown Bucharest—the result of a wager, in which the Prince lost 10,000 thalers that the contraption would never take off.
 According to a record kept at Govora Monastery, the balloon only came down on 9 June, when it was recovered at Cățelu.
 A similar experiment had taken place in Moldavia in 1816, making this the second balloon flight in either Principality.